We are absolutely in love with current modern house styles!

 It has incredible architectural lines and dynamics but still holds that cabin aesthetic with the wood, stones, and all the windows to feel like you are IN the woods.
 What a great example of the beautiful modern homes in Minnesota.

 This modern take on the traditional farmhouse has us swooning!
-I can picture myself right now sipping my fresh brewed coffee on that porch.
+I can picture myself right now sipping my freshly brewed coffee on that porch.

 What a beautiful example of a modern farmhouse!